 The Field Compliance Bureau audits businesses both in-state and out-of-state to ensure compliance with Missouri’s tax laws.

 The Administration Division provides administrative support to all other areas of the Department.
-This division has three bureaus.
+This division includes two bureaus:

 Personnel Services Bureau

 The Personnel Services Bureau is responsible for the Department’s personnel matters, forms, legislative contacts, process improvements, policies and procedures, training, and written communications.

 Financial and General Services Bureau